UBS says Credit Suisse merger the right choice despite risks

 Kelleher said the deal was expected to close within a few months and would preserve the critical financial sector as a pillar of Swiss national prosperity.

-But he warned: "You cannot just put numbers together and reach a sum.
-You have to understand that there is a huge amount of risk in integrating these businesses."
+But he warned: "You have to understand that there is a huge amount of risk in integrating these businesses."

 A series of scandals at Credit Suisse saw investor confidence plummet after three US regional banks collapsed in early March.